perlwonk/gig/README.md

 ## Green Board
 * All the information above shoud appear as a "green board" when everything has been taken care of, otherwise each item will be red.
 * Each green board will be associated with a date, (the event date)

+## Features

+###  Create
+Add a new gig

+###  Read
+list -d This will list all the gigs by date list -a This will list all the gigs alphabetically list -f This will list all the gigs by future date

+###  Update
+Edit all the fields in the gig

+###  Delete
+Delete a gig